-IFRS 17 'Insurance Contracts', issued in May 2017, will replace IFRS 4 'Insurance Contracts' and will become mandatory for annual periods beginning on or after 1 January 20232, after its adoption by the European Union for application in Europe.
+IFRS 17 'Insurance Contracts', issued in May 2017 and amended in June 2020, will replace IFRS 4 'Insurance Contracts'.
+It has been adopted by the European Union in November 2021 and will be mandatory for financial periods beginning on or after 1 January 2023.